kedidi-safa/kedidi-safa/README.md

 # Hi there 👋 I'm Safa Kedidi

-Software Engineer | Full-Stack Dev | DevOps Explorer
+Software Engineer | Full-Stack Developer | DevOps Enthusiast

+Thank you for stopping by my GitHub!

+---

+## About Me

+🔭 I’m currently working at TAICO GmbH as a Full-Stack Software Engineer.

+🌱 I’m constantly growing my skills in Django, Flask, React, Angular, Spring Boot, and cloud platforms like Google Cloud.

+👯 I’m looking to collaborate on exciting full-stack projects, DevOps pipelines, and open-source initiatives.

+💬 Talk to me about Python, Java, C/C++, JavaScript, TypeScript, Full-Stack Development, DevOps, Big Data, MLOps, or just tech in general!

 🚀 **I build cool stuff with code, automate things, and love optimizing systems!**